AmanMuhammetTKM/Meta---HTML-CSS-project/README.md

 - [ ] For 2nd row create three column layout
 - [ ] Footer: half-width 2 colums

+- [ ] Add Burger menu
-- [ ] Make it UX firendly for devicese which responsive
+- [ ] Learn how to do slider / Make it phone accesible